Kong/hashicorp-consul-blogposts/ConsulConnect/README.md

-# Consul Connect Service Mesh and <p> Kong Enterprise
+# Consul Connect Service Mesh and <p> Kong for Kubernetes

 Consul Connect is one of the main Service Mesh implementations in the marketplace today.
-Along with Kong Enterprise, we can expose the Service Mesh through APIs to external Consumers as well as protecting it with several policies including Rate Limiting, API Keys, OAuth/OIDC grants, Log Processing, Tracing, etc.
+Along with Kong for Kubernetes, we can expose the Service Mesh through APIs to external Consumers as well as protecting it with several policies including Rate Limiting, API Keys, OAuth/OIDC grants, Log Processing, Tracing, etc.

 The following picture describes the Ingress Gateway, Ingress Controller and Service Mesh architecture.
 ![Architecture](https://github.com/Kong/hashicorp-consul-blogposts/blob/main/ConsulConnect/artifacts/architecture.png)